EasyMina/easymina.github.io/README.md

 Made for zk beginners 🦫

-`easy mina` is a Node.js module that helps you create a bare-bones environment for developing applications on the Mina blockchain and its testnet 🎉.
+**Easy Mina** is a Node.js module that offers a foundational environment for developing applications on Mina's testnets 🎉.

 Helps you set up:
 :heavy_check_mark: Environment variables and folders